WorldDrknss/-Guide-to-AlmaLinux/README.md

         `dd` : Start the dd command to write DVD/CD iso image. `if=AlmaLinux-8-x86_64-Live-GNOME-Mini-beta-1.iso` : path to the input file. `of=/dev/sdc` : path to destination USB disk/stick. status=progress: display a progress bar while writing the image to the USB stick such as `/dev/sdb`.
 That’s all!
 You now have ready Live AlmaLinux on a USB stick.

-  * **Windows**:
+  * **Windows:**

       For Windows OS there is a helpful free and open-source application - Rufus.

       Open the application, choose your target USB, ISO you need to burn, press start - and Live OS is ready to run.

   * **MacOS:**